ABOUT US

 Kenyatta Dennis, Transportation Supervisor/ Activities Coordinator

-Kenyatta is 33 years old.
-She is a mother of 3 beautiful children: Karmen, who is 13, London, who is 11 and Traylon, who is 5.
-Outside of working at AWE/Arc, her kids keep her super busy with basketball, football, and cheer.
+Kenyatta is a mother of 3 beautiful children: Karmen, London, and Traylon.
+Outside of working at AWE/Arc, her kids keep her super busy with basketball, football, and various after school activities.
 She started with the agency on September 24, 2019, as a driver in the transportation department.
 Although she has worked in mental health for over 10 years, she has never felt so at home until she started with the Smith Center.
 Working in transportation gave her the opportunity to really bond with the people we serve.
 Ten months into her employment at the center, she was promoted to Supervisor in the transportation department.
 She’s been faced with many challenges, but having a strong and dependable team behind her has made her job here successful.
 Her goal here is to keep growing and improving community integration with our individuals.

 Carla Darby, Early Intervention Director